 California is the wealthiest U.S. state.
 Hollywood is a vast and crucial part of California, which resides in the heart of it.
 In August 2020, California announced Assembly Bill 2088, which has crumpled its wealthiest residents’ hands.

-The AB 2088 is at its core, so you can imagine the fear and concern it came from within the wealthiest state of America.
-In Bill AB 2088, several different taxes come into play, but nothing is more complicated and controversial than the California exit tax.
+AB 2088 is at its core, so you can imagine the fear and concern it caused within the wealthiest state of America.
+Bill AB 2088 involves several different taxes, but nothing is more complicated and controversial than the California exit tax.

 What is California’s Exit Tax?

 The adjoining part of California’s wealth tax is the exit tax.
-This exit tax is where many state’s rich residents think that California has breached the line, and there is no doubt about some high-flying court battles that will follow up in the coming years.
+Many rich residents think that California has breached the law with this exit tax, and there is no doubt about some high-flying court battles that will follow in the coming years.

-You must be wondering why the exit tax got so much hype and got so much rich and popular.
-It all breaks down to California taxing its richest residents up to ten years after they migrated to the state.
+You must be wondering why the exit tax got so much hype and got so rich and popular.
+It all breaks down to California taxing its most affluent residents up to ten years after they migrated to the state.

-The exit tax had failed the plans of the mega-richest individuals deciding to fly to another state before the exit tax came into effect.
+The exit tax foiled the plans of the mega-rich individuals, who decided to fly to another state before the exit tax came into effect.

 What is California’s Wealth Tax?

-California’s Exit Tax is a part of the state’s larger tax on the wealthy- known as the “Wealthy Tax.”
-California came up with a bill that would tax its residents on the value of their wealth; it was accepted in Sacramento in August 2020.
+California’s Exit Tax is part of the state’s larger tax on the wealthy, known as the “Wealthy Tax.”
+California’s bill that would tax its residents on the value of their wealth was accepted in Sacramento in August 2020.

-The Bill AB of 2088 appoints a tax of 0.4% on all California residents worldwide whose net worth exceeds $30,000,000.
-If a taxpayer is married, they have to file their taxes separately from their companion; then this figure will be separated into half to $15,000.
+Bill AB of 2088 imposes a 0.4% tax on all California residents worldwide whose net worth exceeds $30,000,000.
+If a taxpayer is married, they must file their taxes separately from their spouse; then, this figure will be divided in half, to $15,000.

-As you can notice, ordinary people are concerned the wealth tax is useless.
-The wealth tax is calculated annually, meaning the resident must earn over $30,000,000 in one year to qualify.
+As you can see, ordinary people are concerned that the wealth tax is useless.
+The wealth tax is calculated annually, meaning a resident must earn over $30,000,000 in one year to qualify.

-Bill AB 2088 describes worldwide net worth, which references certain federal provisions.
-It does not include different types of assets, which also includes property.
-The bill allows the franchise tax board in order to carry out provisions and endorse regulations that detail the value of non-publicly traded resources.
+Bill AB 2088 describes worldwide net worth, which references specific federal provisions.
+It does not include different types of assets, including property.
+The bill allows the Franchise Tax Board to carry out provisions and endorse regulations that detail the value of non-publicly traded resources.

 California has introduced the exit tax on wealthy people because the tax base has diminished dramatically.
 From 2010 onwards, the state’s tax base has been approximately reduced to $24.6 billion, which by Californian standards is compelling.

-The price of California exit tax is that of 0.4% of an individual’s net pay worth over $30,000,000 in a particular tax year- but it doesn’t matter where it is located, it is in the CA or other states which is within the U.S. or overseas countries.
-This amount is then split into half to $15,000,000 if a married couple is a taxpayer who files a separate return to their companion.
+The price of the California exit tax is 0.4% of an individual’s net pay worth over $30,000,000 in a particular tax year—but it doesn’t matter where it is located, whether it is in California or other states within the U.S. or overseas countries.
+This amount is then split in half to $15,000,000 if a married couple is a taxpayer who files a separate return from their companion.

 The one warning is that there is no Californian exit tax on real estate, but if real estate is within the state borderlines, it will still be taxed under the Californian Revenue Tax Code § 17591.

-The exit tax applies to both the business and individuals who leave California.
+The exit tax applies to businesses and individuals who leave California.
 This includes firms that move their operations out of the state and individuals who relocate to another state.
 Note: The exit tax only applies if an individual is moving to another state that is not within California’s boundaries.

 How Does California Regulate Residency?

-An agency is tasked to determine who is tagged as a Californian resident and who is not in the Franchise Tax Board.
-The Franchise Tax Board would cleanse over 19 doomed factors to complete this rule.
-This is what they call as the “closest connection test.”
+An agency is tasked with determining who is tagged as a Californian resident and who is not in the Franchise Tax Board.
+To complete this rule, the Franchise Tax Board would cleanse over 19 doomed factors.
+This is what they call the “closest connection test.”

-Below mentioned are a few factors, but they are not limited to:
+Below are a few factors, but they are not limited to:

-• Where are the resident’s companion and children are residing
+- Where are the resident’s companion and children residing

-• Number of days that a resident spends on an annual ground in California
+- The number of days that a resident spends on an annual basis in California

-The Franchise Tax Board gives the above-mentioned determining factors a generic value.
-These values are then piled up to determine the residency status of an individual resident in particular.
+The Franchise Tax Board assigns generic values to the above-mentioned determining factors.
+These values are then added up to determine the residency status of an individual resident.

-Suppose an individual has already left California but continues to have financial bonding with the state under the California Revenue and Tax Code 17591.
-In that case, they still are required to pay the state tax.
-This income tax they pay is only responsive to the income earned within California but is still a pain in the back of the rich individuals.
+Suppose an individual has already left California but continues to have financial ties with the state under California Revenue and Tax Code 17591.
+In that case, they are still required to pay the state tax.
+This income tax they pay is only responsive to the income earned within California, but it is still a pain in the back of wealthy individuals.

-For example, when a resident moves to another state but is running a business or buying and selling property within the state- these types of investments would be taxed.
+For example, when a resident moves to another state but runs a business or buys and sells property within the state, these types of investments would be taxed.

 California uses the “source income” principle to calculate who is compelled to pay state income tax, including Bill AB 2088.